ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 # Step 7: Final check of all your tests

-As one last check, run all of your tests in IDLE, or at the command line.
+As one last check, run all of your tests in IDLE3, or at the command line.

 Here is an example of running each one of your tests at the command line.
 Here the bash shell prompt is replaced by simply `$ ` to make the output easier to read.
 If your output looks like this, it means all of your tests are passing, and you are ready to try submitting on Gradescope.